Nick Pivetta: 2022–2024

 Pivetta returned to the Red Sox rotation in 2022; making 33 starts he compiled a 10–12 record with a 4.56 ERA while striking out 175 batters in 179 2/3 innings.

 On January 13, 2023, the Red Sox and Pivetta reached agreement on a one-year contract, avoiding salary arbitration.
 After making eight starts for Boston, in which he struggled to a 6.30 ERA, Pivetta was moved to the bullpen on May 17.
 Pivetta's season turned around once being moved to the bullpen, where he pitched to a sub-2.00 ERA, often pitching in long relief after an opener.
 On July 17, Pivetta pitched six hitless and scoreless innings of relief against the Oakland Athletics during which he recorded 13 strikeouts, setting a new Red Sox franchise record for the most strikeouts in a relief appearance.

 Pivetta began the 2024 season in the starting rotation.
 He was placed on the injured list on April 9, due to a right elbow flexor strain.
-He remained on the injured list until being activated on May 8.
-On May 30, Pivetta tied a Red Sox franchise record, previously set by Roger Clemens, by striking out eight consecutive batters.
+He was activated on May 8.
+On May 30, Pivetta tied a franchise record, previously set by Roger Clemens, by striking out eight consecutive batters.
 For the season, Pivetta posted a 6–12 record with a 4.14 ERA and 172 strikeouts while pitching 145 2/3 innings.

-After the 2024 season, the Red Sox made Pivetta a $21.05 million qualifying offer, which Pivetta declined on November 19, making him a free agent.
+After the season, the Red Sox made Pivetta a $21.05 million qualifying offer, which he declined on November 19, making him a free agent.

 San Diego Padres

 On February 17, 2025, Pivetta signed a four-year, $55 million contract with the San Diego Padres.
+He made 31 starts for San Diego during the regular season, with a 13–5 record, 2.87 ERA, and 190 strikeouts across 181 2/3 innings pitched; his wins, strikeouts, and ERA marks all set career-highs.

+On April 12, 2026 while pitching against the Colorado Rockies, Pivetta was pulled from the game by Padres manager Craig Stammen with the initial injury called elbow stiffness.
+Pivetta was later placed on the 15-day injured list, diagnosed with right elbow flexor strain.
+He was transferred to the 60-day injured list on June 2.
+He was activated from the injured list on Labor Day to go against the Washington Nationals, pitching 5 scoreless innings in a 3-2 victory.

 Pitching style

-Pivetta throws a four-seam fastball, a curveball, a slider, and a changeup.
-He relies mostly on his fastball, which averages 96 mph, and his two breaking balls.
-In 2017 and 2018, he threw his fastball 59% of the time, his 80 mph curve 19% of the time, and his 85 mph slider 15% of the time.
+Pivetta throws a four-seam fastball, a curveball, and a slider.
+He threw a changeup early in his career, replacing it with a cutter in his arsenal while with Boston.
+He relies mostly on his fastball, which averages 94 mph, and his two breaking balls.
+Through 2026, he threw his fastball 50% of the time, his 80 mph curve 22% of the time, and his 84 mph slider 16% of the time.